Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Introduction

+where a$_{p}$ is the pivot value of $a$ and represents the point at which the uncertainty in $w_{a}$, for a given data model, is minimized \citep{Albrecht06}.
+Details of $w_{p}$ and its application within SN surveys can be found within \citet{Astier14}.
+For the purposes of our paper, however, we have chosen to investigate the $w_{0}$-$w_{a}$ plane only.

-Understanding the nature of the largest component of the Universe is an important goal and one in which the community has invested significant resources.
-The DETF identified different ``stages" of dark energy experiments starting with initial studies, Stage 1, and progressing towards Stage 4 surveys in the mid 2020's.
-Stage 3 experiments are currently underway \citep[e.g., the Dark Energy Survey][]{DES05}\footnote{See \url{http://www.darkenergysurvey.org}} and are expected to increase the FoM by a factor 3 to 5 over Stage 2 experiments.
-Going forward, all dark energy surveys are likely to be limited by systematic uncertainties. {\it WFIRST} is a Stage 4 experiment, and it is designed to reach a factor of ten gain over Stage 2 experiments (i.e., ${\rm FoM} \gtrsim 320$) via a combination of larger statistical samples and a reduction of systematic uncertainties.
+Understanding the nature of the largest component of the Universe is an important goal, one in which the community has invested significant resources.
+The DETF identified different ``stages" of dark-energy experiments starting with initial studies (Stage 1) and progressing toward Stage 4 surveys in the mid 2020s.
+Stage 3 experiments are currently underway \citep[e.g., the Dark Energy Survey][]{DES05}\footnote{See \url{http://www.darkenergysurvey.org}} and are expected to increase the FoM by a factor of 3--5 over Stage 2 experiments. {\red WFIRST is a Stage 4 experiment, and it is designed to reach a factor of ten gain over Stage 2 experiments (i.e., $\textrm {\rm FoM} \geq 320$) via a combination of larger statistical samples and a reduction of systematic uncertainties.}